Hell0XD/config-parsers/README.md

 # Collection of config parsers

-All of the parsers are ready for webassambly usage.
+All of the parsers are ready for webassembly usage.

 - [x] XML
 - [x] JSON